 The most inclusive murder mystery games feature dual-track gameplay: investigation phases where analytical thinkers lead, alternating with social and interrogation phases where natural communicators shine.
 This structure gives everyone meaningful roles in different game phases, prevents any personality type from dominating the entire experience, and allows introverts to recharge during their less-active moments while giving extroverts their spotlight opportunities.

-Games with this balanced approach work surprisingly well because they acknowledge that different people contribute value in different ways.
+Games with this balanced approach work well because they acknowledge that different people contribute value in different ways.
 An introvert might excel at piecing together clues from evidence, while an extrovert naturally draws confessions during interrogation scenes—both contributions are equally essential to solving the mystery.

 Today's murder mystery games increasingly combine traditional and digital elements to create personality-adaptive experiences.
 These hybrid formats often include digital investigation tools (apps or websites where players gather clues independently), AI-guided dialogue systems that provide structure while allowing improvisation, and flexible role interpretation that suggests character guidelines without mandating specific dialogue.